HCA-Healthcare/elixir-hl7/README.md

 Elixir HL7 provides functions to parse, query and modify healthcare data that conforms to the HL7 v2.x standards.
 It should be able to reconstruct any HL7 Message without data loss or corruption.

-It also provides basic support for reading HL7 file streams with configurable delimiters (MLLP and SMAT included).
+It also provides basic support for reading HL7 file streams with configurable delimiters (MLLP included).

 This library has been tested on a fairly wide variety of real-world HL7 messages to ensure correctness and flexibility.